EmmanuelBlessing95/LITA-CUSTOMER-DATA-ANALYSIS/README.md

 ### 1. Excel Analysis

 - **Pivot Tables**: Used to calculate metrics like the average subscription duration and most popular subscription types.

+### Data Preparation

+ 1. The dataset was loaded into Microsoft Excel.
+ 2. The data has duplicate and no missing values.
+ 3. I created an extra column for Subscrription duration.

 ### Key Questions

 1. Analyze customer data using pivot tables to find subscription patterns.